HNinou/starter-hugo-academic/content/post/paper-deep-dive-linking-connectivity-dynamics-and-computations-in-low-rank-recurrent-neural-networks-mastrogiuseppe-ostojic/index.md

 ## Conclusion

 Thanks to a carefully conducted critical reading, we noticed that when building their firing rate model, authors implicitly did not explore an alternative model in which {{< math >}}$\tau_r${{< /math >}} (the membrane characteristic time) is not negligible with respect to {{< math >}}$\tau_s${{< /math >}} (the synaptic characteristic time).
 This alternative model is an interesting extension as it covers a theoretical framework ignored by the authors.
 We showed through a short theoretical analysis that both models were equivalent in the stationary case.
-Finally, we showed experimentally that the alternative model we proposed in equation {{< math >}}\ref{eq:fr_model_alt}{{< /math >}} has very similar behavior to that of the paper's, both for spontaneous activity and in response to an external stimulus.
+Finally, we showed experimentally that the alternative model we proposed in equation (5) has very similar behavior to that of the paper's, both for spontaneous activity and in response to an external stimulus.
 Because this behavior analysis makes for the building block of the four task implementations, it is legitimate to think that the proposed alternative model will also be able to perform these tasks.
 The mini-project conducted here therefore shows that the low-rank recurrent neural networks studied in this paper are even more biologically plausible than they claim to be.